Requirements & Deadlines

 Your application packet must include the following:

-- Official secondary school or college transcripts, mark sheets or other academic records, with a certified English translation
+- Official secondary school or college transcripts, mark sheets or other academic records, with English translation

 - One academic letter of recommendation